MileHacker Logo

 Walking & Cycling

 The area around the Bridge over the River Kwai and the main tourist strip along Mae Nam Kwai Road are relatively pedestrian-friendly.
-The city center is walkable but busy.
+The central part of the urban area is walkable but busy.

 Pedestrian & Walking Tours